 Telephone Campaign

-Our students have been phoning Emma members all around the world, every year, for over 25 years.
+Our students have been phoning Emma members all around the world, every year, for nearly 30 years.
 These phone calls are a unique opportunity for members to hear Emma news and updates, to share memories, insights and advice with current students, and to hear about the incredible difference supporting the College makes.

 Find out more about this year's team of student callers below!